cmdupuis3/EDGI_PCA/README.md

 to experiments on a desktop or a single HPC node.

 For simple cases, the necessary command is rarely longer than a line or two on a command line.
-See "EDGIer APIs:
+See the examples below, and "EDGIer APIs:
 Scalable, Feature-Rich Empirical Orthogonal Function Analysis of Distributed Geoscientific Data That 'Just Works'" for more information.